-BSP proposes to develop Kalwar - Nagur Iron Ore Project, at Kalwar and Nagur villages, Bhanuprathappur taluk, Kanker district, Chhatisgarh state The deposit is located in the Nos.
-64 D/15 and 64 H/3 between longitude 80° 56' 44Mto81°00'48'' E and between latitude 20°25'00''to20°27'31'' N.The Kalwar-Nagur lease area is well connected by road lying at a distance of 111 kms.
+BSP proposes to develop Kalwar - Nagur Iron Ore Project, at Kalwar and Nagur villages, Bhanuprathappur taluk, Kanker district, Chhattisgarh state The deposit is located in the Nos.
+64 D/15 and 64 H/3 between longitude 80° 56' 44^Mto81°00'48" E and between latitude 20°25'00"to20°27:31" N.The

+Kalwar-Nagur lease area is well connected by road lying at a distance of 111 kms.
 South-West of Bhilai Steel Plant.
-The Iron ore produced from this mine is being transported by road to Dalli-Rajhara Iron ore Complex located at a distance of 23km.
-The proposed mining block of Kalwar-Nagur lease can be approached from Mahamaya-Dulki mine towards south by a Kuccha road for a distance of another 3 kms.
+The Iron ore produced from this mine shall be transported by road to Dalli-Rajhara Iron ore Complex located at a distance of 23km.